 Learning how to remove the underline and color from a link in Excel 2013 can be important if the link text formatting is distracting from the data in your spreadsheet.

 You may have discovered how to remove the link entirely, but would prefer to keep the link there without the text color or underline that visually identifies it as such.

 Fortunately, you can achieve this result by clearing the formatting from the cell instead of removing the link.
 Our tutorial below will walk you through the steps to do this.

-How to Remove the Underline and Color from a Hyperlink in Excel 2013
+How to Remove Underline from Link in Excel 2013

 Step 1: Open the spreadsheet in Excel 2013.